ecquack/Project68/README.md

 I wrote the PIC18 80 column video code and the PS/2 keyboard handler code back in 2010 and posted them to the CCS C compiler forum.
 They were tested on a single sided PIC18F26J11 board that I milled on my CNC machine back in the day.

-Once the layout is complete I plan to have assembled boards made for my by JLCPCB.
+Once the layout is complete I plan to have a pair of assembled boards made for my by JLCPCB.

 After that, the next debugging steps are: